 Sadly, not all drivers are as trustworthy as the others.
 Taxis in Manila, particularly in the airport, have a reputation of being scammers who often take advantage of unsuspecting passengers, especially foreign ones.
 It is therefore important that you are aware of such issues so you don’t get scammed.

-The following are 10 ways to stay safe when using a taxi.
+The following are 10 ways to ensure your safety when using a taxi in the Philippines.

 Before Getting On

 1 | Research Reputable Companies

 While planning your trip, research online for the names of the most trusted taxi companies in the Philippines particularly in the exact city where you are heading.